skip to Main Content

 – Friction disk option 4 – 4-puck ceramic: ClutchPro: DTY2021204DSB

-Compatible clutch disk part numbers – 212 / 215mm
+Compatible clutch part numbers – 212 / 215mm

-– Pressure plate option 1 – Heavy duty: Exedy: TYC549HD – Rating: 490kg clamping force
+– 4AGE Pressure plate option 1 of many – Heavy duty: Exedy: TYC549HD – Rating: 490kg clamping force

-W5x Gearbox
+Alterations to the W5x Gearbox

 – The bolts holding down the gearboxes bearing retainer need to be replaced.
 These are changed from the original flange hex head to the provided button / dome head.
 To avoid disturbing the gasket it’s suggested to change half at a time.
 Circled in the picture is how the bolts look once installed.